Mass media in the United States: Rise of the home video market (1980s–1990s)

 The 1980s and 1990s saw another significant development.
 The full acceptance of home video by studios opened a vast new business to exploit.
 Films such as Showgirls, The Secret of NIMH, and The Shawshank Redemption, which may have performed poorly in their theatrical run, were now able to find success in the video market.
 It also saw the first generation of filmmakers with access to videotapes emerge.
 Directors such as Quentin Tarantino and Paul Thomas Anderson had been able to view thousands of films and produced films with vast numbers of references and connections to previous works.
 Tarantino has had a number of collaborations with director Robert Rodriguez.
 Rodriguez directed the 1992 action film El Mariachi, which was a commercial success after grossing $2 million against an initial before-production budget of $7,000.
 In 2011, El Mariachi was inducted into the Library of Congress to be preserved as part of its National Film Registry for being "culturally, historically, or aesthetically significant".
 The film is further immortalized by Guinness World Records as the lowest-budgeted film ever to gross $1 million at the box office.
-This was possible thanks to the explosion of independent film and ever-decreasing costs for filmmaking, changed the landscape of American movie-making once again and led a renaissance of filmmaking among Hollywood's lower and middle-classes—those without access to studio financial resources.
+This was possible thanks to the explosion of independent film enabled by ever-decreasing costs for filmmaking.
 With the rise of the DVD in the 21st century, DVDs have quickly become even more profitable to studios and have led to an explosion of packaging extra scenes, extended versions, and commentary tracks with the films.
-It's likely that Blu-ray sales fractionally impacted the decline of DVD sales later, but the fact that DVD sales still outpace Blu-ray sales in 2019 it shows was not the real culprit.
-Instead, a combination of the Great Recession, a rise in customers buying Video on demand and digital copies of films and the launch of streaming services is what has caused DVD sales to decline more than 86% in the last 13 years.

-Increasingly we are seeing families with tablet computer in cars, on vacation, while visiting Grandma, at the beach, in the airport lounge.
-It is the biggest expansion of the motion picture audience since the introduction of home video.
+Rise of digital distribution

+DVD and high-definition Blu-ray sales have substantially declined with the rise of video on demand, especially over-the-top streaming services.
+The range of viewing devices went through another mass expansion with the popularization of tablet computers and smartphones.

 During the COVID-19 pandemic, drive-in theaters reported an unexpected surge in attendance in several U.S. states as, unlike with indoor theaters unable to operate because of bans on mass gatherings, these were allowed to operate.